ONE PAGE APPLICATION

 It may be challenging for small business owners with poor credit to secure a small business loan, but options are available.

-You can get a small business loan even if you have a poor credit history.
+You can get a small business loan even with a poor credit history.
 Bad credit business loans are no problem for Sunwise Capital.
 Even though you’ll have to pay more for the loan, we’ll still lend to your business if you can afford to repay it.

 Automatic daily or weekly repayments are available for terms ranging from six to eighteen months on our working capital loans.
-Factor rates, are decimal figures rather than percentages, are used to express interest; our factor rates begin at 1.15 percent.
+Factor rates, decimal figures rather than percentages, express interest; our factor rates begin at 1.15 percent.

 To calculate the cost of your loan, multiply your factor rate by your loan amount.

-Within 24 hours, we’ll provide you with the best working capital available with same-day or next-day funding.
+Within 24 hours, we’ll provide you with the best working capital with same-day or next-day funding.

 You can apply right now.